pressmind/web-core-skeleton-basic/README.md

 ## Quickstart

-This quickstart is aimed at a experienced audience.
+This quickstart is aimed towards an experienced audience.
 You should have at least an intermediate knowledge in MySQL, PHP-Programming and Webserver-Administration to get the application running as intended.

 ### 1. Installation